xLightsSequencer/xLights/README.txt

    -- enh (gil)     Update Fan to support spatial colors and not leave any holes.
    -- enh (gil)     Update Shockwave to support spatial colors and not leave any holes.
    -- bug (gil)     Fix cell highlight movement that was broken by other fixes in August.
 Fixes #755.
-   -- enh (keithsw) Add sequence packaging to the tools menu 	"Tools,Package Sequence" -- bug (keithsw) Make xbkp auto recovery smarter.
+   -- enh (keith)   Add sequence packaging to the tools menu 	"Tools,Package Sequence" -- bug (keith)   Make xbkp auto recovery smarter.
 Dont trigger after a sequence is discarded.
 Dont trigger when doing batch rendering.
-   -- enh (keithsw) Add more sub buffer panel right click menu options for fast setting sub buffers -- enh (keithsw) Add manual sub buffer editing allowing more precise control over sub buffer sizing -- enh (keithsw) Add home (start of song) /end (end of song) /pause (pause playing song) shortcut keys in sequencer -- enh (keithsw) Add spatial color curves to single strand -- enh (keithsw) Add spatial color curves to pinwheel -- enh (keithsw) Add reset to default on remaining effects when you select a different effect to the one currently selected (fan/morph/shockwave/dmx/fill/galaxy)
+   -- enh (keith)   Add more sub buffer panel right click menu options for fast setting sub buffers -- enh (keith)   Add manual sub buffer editing allowing more precise control over sub buffer sizing -- enh (keith)   Add home (start of song) /end (end of song) /pause (pause playing song) shortcut keys in sequencer -- enh (keith)   Add spatial color curves to single strand -- enh (keith)   Add spatial color curves to pinwheel -- enh (keith)   Add reset to default on remaining effects when you select a different effect to the one currently selected (fan/morph/shockwave/dmx/fill/galaxy)
 2016.55  Dec 20, 2016
-   -- enh (keithsw) Add spatial color curves to spirals -- enh (keithsw) Add spatial color curves to bars -- enh (cjd) Rewrite pinwheel effect to handle larger buffer sizes cleanly -- enh (keithsw) Reset buffer panel when selecting a new effect -- enh (keithsw) Reset buffer panel when selecting a new effect -- enh (keithsw) Add spatial colour curves on the On effect -- enh (keithsw) When opening sequence check for a newer xbkp file.
+   -- enh (keith)   Add spatial color curves to spirals -- enh (keith)   Add spatial color curves to bars -- enh (cjd)     Rewrite pinwheel effect to handle larger buffer sizes cleanly -- enh (keith)   Reset buffer panel when selecting a new effect -- enh (keith)   Reset buffer panel when selecting a new effect -- enh (keith)   Add spatial colour curves on the On effect -- enh (keith)   When opening sequence check for a newer xbkp file.
 If it exists prompt the user to use it instead.
-   -- enh (keithsw) Add -w command line switch which wipes all saved settings restoring machine settings back to a true fresh install
+   -- enh (keith)   Add -w command line switch which wipes all saved settings restoring machine settings back to a true fresh install
-   -- enh (keithsw) Add checks for large blocks of unused channels between models -- enh (keithsw) Add fireworks fire with timing mark -- enh (keithsw) Add flip to colour curve
+   -- enh (keith)   Add checks for large blocks of unused channels between models -- enh (keith)   Add fireworks fire with timing mark -- enh (keith)   Add flip to colour curve
-   -- enh (Keithsw) Detect multiple outputs sending data to the same place in check sequence -- enh (keithsw) Input config upload to FPP for bridge mode -- enh (keithsw) Input config upload to falcon controllers -- enh (keithsw) Output config upload to falcon controllers 2016.54  Dec 14, 2016
+   -- enh (Keith)   Detect multiple outputs sending data to the same place in check sequence -- enh (keith)   Input config upload to FPP for bridge mode -- enh (keith)   Input config upload to falcon controllers -- enh (keith)   Output config upload to falcon controllers 2016.54  Dec 14, 2016
    -- bug (dkulp)   Make sure we have a valid show directory at startup... too many crashes occur without one -- bug (dkulp)   Fix bugs with file based dimming curves -- enh (gjones)  Add ability to time shift all effects in a sequence under Edit menu.
    -- enh (dkulp)   Basic TouchBar support on latest MacBookPros -- bug (dkulp)   Don't crash if an invalid model or submodel causes a buffer to be size 0 -- bug (dkulp)   Don't crash if special characters are using timing track labels.
-Fixes #762 -- bug (dkulp) Fix crash if sequence has % in name -- bug (keithsw) Fix video effect crash on Mac
+Fixes #762 -- bug (dkulp)   Fix crash if sequence has % in name -- bug (keith)   Fix video effect crash on Mac
-   -- bug (keithsw) Strip leading zeroes from ip addresses to prevent issues -- bug (keithsw) Fix video looping
+   -- bug (keith)   Strip leading zeroes from ip addresses to prevent issues -- bug (keith)   Fix video looping
-   -- bug (keithsw) On piano effect fix reset of timing track when note range changed -- bug (keithsw) Fix updating of start/end time in the status bar when an effect is moved -- bug (keithsw) Fix export models to export all models not just those in current preview 2016.53  Nov 17, 2016
+   -- bug (keith)   On piano effect fix reset of timing track when note range changed -- bug (keith)   Fix updating of start/end time in the status bar when an effect is moved -- bug (keith)   Fix export models to export all models not just those in current preview 2016.53  Nov 17, 2016
    -- bug (dkulp)   Fix overlap of icicle drops when using multiple strings -- bug (dkulp)   Fix crash when Undo is used after closing a sequence and opening another